LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 Plot threads.
 1. Prove that experimental soul-splitting mech-puppets are viable defence systems.
-2. Save last wall from the undead.
+2. Save the Last wall from the undead.
 3. .
 4. .
 5. .